Polarized vs. Gradient Lenses: Updated with Pros & Cons

 Versatility

-Working Of The Lenses
+Working on the Lenses

 The polarized lenses block the horizontal rays, just like the blinds, and provide glare protection to the eyes.
 These lenses provide better visibility, clearer image details, and lesser eye strain.